phulst/node-tile38/README.md

 // if you want to be notified when the connection gets closed fence.onClose = function() {
     console.log("geofence was closed");
 }

-// later on, when you want to close the live geofence: fence.close();
+// later on, when you want to close the socket and kill the live geofence: fence.close();
 ```